Ankitajadhav07/QUANTBIT-TECHNOLOGIES-PVT-LTD-Task/README.md

 # Overview
-The goal of this project is to develop a deep learning model to classify handwritten digits using the *MNIST dataset*.
+The goal of this project is to develop a deep learning model to classify handwritten digits using the MNIST dataset.
 The dataset contains grayscale images (28x28 pixels) of digits from 0 to 9.
-By utilizing **Convolutional Neural Networks (CNNs)*, we achieve high accuracy in predicting the digits.
+By utilizing Convolutional Neural Networks (CNNs), we achieve high accuracy in predicting the digits.

 # Dataset Description
 - **Name**: MNIST (Modified National Institute of Standards and Technology) Dataset